widdix/aws-ec2-ssh/README.md

 * On first start all IAM users are imported and local users are created
  * The import also runs every 10 minutes (via cron - calls import_users.sh)
+ * You can control which users are given sudo access as:
+  * none (default)
+  * all
+  * only those in a specific IAM group.
 * On every SSH login the EC2 instance tries to fetch the public key(s) from IAM using sshd's `AuthorizedKeysCommand`
  * You can restrict that the EC2 instance is only allowed to download public keys from certain IAM users instead of `*`.
 This way you can restrict SSH access within your account
  * As soon as the public SSH key is deleted from the IAM user a login is no longer possible